GuanceCloud/datakit/internal/export/doc/en/inputs/snmp.md

   - _generic-if.yaml
 ```

-Installed Profiles are located in `conf.d/snmp/profiles/`.
-Before writing YAML, check the files starting with `_` in this directory and select reusable templates provided by the current DataKit version.
+Built-in Profiles are located in `conf.d/snmp/profiles/`, and site-specific supplemental Profiles are located in `conf.d/snmp/extra_profiles/`.
+Before writing YAML, check the files starting with `_` in the built-in directory and select reusable templates provided by the current DataKit version.
 Common templates include:

 | Profile | Purpose |
 | --- | --- |